Reblexis/rubik-solver/README.md

 # Rubik's Cube Solver

 This is a Rubik's Cube solver implemented in Haskell.
 It uses a heuristic-based search algorithm with time constraints to find solutions for scrambled Rubik's Cubes.
+No use of pattern databases or extensive precomputation.

 ## Algorithm Overview